Data protection statement

-1) Information on the Collection of Personal Data and Contact Details of the Controller
+1) Information on the collection of personal data and contact details of the controller.

 1.1 We are pleased that you are visiting our website and thank you for your interest.
-On the following pages, we inform you about the handling of your personal data when using our website.
-Personal data is all data with which you can be personally identified.
+In the following, we inform you about the handling of your personal data when using our website.
+Personal data in this context are all data with which you can be personally identified.

-1.3 This website uses SSL or TLS encryption for security reasons and to protect the transmission of personal data and other confidential content (e.g. orders or inquiries to the controller).
+1.3 This website uses SSL or TLS encryption for security reasons and to protect the transmission of personal data and other confidential content (e.g. orders or requests to the controller).
 You can recognize an encrypted connection by the character string https:// and the lock symbol in your browser line.

 – Our visited website

-– Date and time at the moment of access
+– Date and time of access

 – Amount of data sent in bytes